 Inferences from the Conflicting Claims

-Howard alleged in his memoir that, prior to leaving Navy Headquarters, Admiral Wilson gave him permission to filethe armistice news to United Press.
-Wilson maintained that Howard had asked only to be allowed to usethe news.
+Howard alleged in his memoir that, prior to leaving Navy Headquarters, Admiral Wilson gave him permission to file the armistice news to United Press.
+Wilson maintained that Howard had asked only to be allowed to use the news.

-The Admiral does not explain how he thought Howard would “use” the news, but Howard already knew what he was going to with it: he rushed off to cable it to his New York City office from the Postes, stopping on his way there to go into the nearby La Dépêche building.
+In his earliest account of what had happened, Howard said that he asked Wilson for permission to “use” the news, or as Fred Cook put it, asked permission to “make use of the information”.
+The Admiral does not say how he thought Howard would “use” the news, but Howard already knew what he was going to with it: he rushed off to cable it to his New York City office from the Postes, stopping on his way there to go into the nearby La Dépêche building.
+Ensign John Sellards also went to the La Dépêche building from Admiral Wilson’s office.
+Howard states that they both went there together, as does Sellards in his July 1933 letter for Admiral Wilson.

 Had there been no existing agreement allowing United Press to use La Dépêche’s telegraph link to Paris, Howard would not have gone to La Dépêche in the first place.
 Instead, he would have been obliged to go straight to the local Postes where a telegraphist would have prepared the cablegram for him and given it a Brest dateline.
 It would have been checked by the French censors in the same building, and if cleared would have been transmitted to the United States.
 If it failed the censorship, it would have been cancelled or withheld.
 But Howard did not have to do this, for neither he nor Sellards went to the Postes with the armistice news.

-Arthur Hornblow and Howard himself related in the early 1920s that Admiral Wilson told them during the evening of 7 November – after dinner – that the armistice news was ‘unconfirmable’.
+Arthur Hornblow and Howard himself related in the early 1920s that Admiral Wilson warned them during the evening of 7 November – after dinner – that the armistice news was ‘unconfirmable’.
 Wilson affirmed the fact in his False Armistice papers.
-But Howard wittingly distorted it for his 1936 memoir by claiming that the Admiral sent an orderly to find him, and that the orderly gave him the news during the dinner he was having with Lieutenant Hornblow and some other officers.
+But Howard wittingly distorted it for his 1936 memoir by writing that the Admiral sent an orderly to find him, and that the orderly gave him the news during the dinner he was having with Lieutenant Hornblow and some other officers.

-Howard was under pressure from his Paris office to provide as much information as possible to help the New York City office deal with a furore in American newspapers over the false armistice cablegram and its effects across the United States.
+Howard was under pressure from his Paris office to provide as much material as possible to help the New York City office deal with a furore in American newspapers over the false armistice cablegram and its effects across the United States.
 “THINK EXTREMELY IMPORTANT YOU FILE FORMAL STATEMENT URGENT TO NEW YORK USING ADMIRAL WILSONS NAME IF POSSIBLE . . .
 STOP “OBVIOUS OUR POSITION CRITICALEST AT HOME STOP” they telegraphed from Paris, following five minutes later with “STATEMENT EXADMIRAL CLEARING US RUSHED TO NEWYORK FOR PUBLICATION WILL DO MOREN ANYTHING ELSE SQUARE US WITH PUBLISHERS”.
-5
+N10

 Howard’s likely motives for implicating Admiral Wilson in the transmission of his armistice cablegram